What is scoliosis?

 Why Use The Backrack for Back Pain Caused By Scoliosis

-Although surgery is not ruled out for the treatment of this condition, it should be reserved only for extreme cases (abnormal curvatures over 40 degrees) as it always produces scar tissue which becomes semi-necrotised.
+Although spinal surgery (scoliosis surgery) is not ruled out for the treatment of this scoliosis condition, it should be reserved only for extreme cases (abnormal curvatures over 40 degrees) as it always produces scar tissue which becomes semi-necrotised.

 Additionally, because every single muscle of the back consists of strips of tissue material and every surgical incision produces local devascularisation or de-oxygenation, this may lead among other things to muscle spasms.
 In other words, surgery may cause more problems than the patient had prior to the procedure.

 It can safely be said that for the vast majority of spinal conditions surgery, and especially spinal fusion surgery, is neither necessary nor effective, as it almost always leads to long term complications and suffering for the patient, out of all proportion to the original condition.

 And that is why the Spinal Backrack is highly recommended for the treatment of symptoms associated with scoliosis.
 It doesn’t add and it doesn’t take away anything from your spine.
 It is a natural approach to the pain people who suffer from scoliosis experience.